‘Days Of Our Lives’ Spoilers: Abby Discovers Her Baby Is Missing, Chloe’s Caught Between Two Men

-Days of our Lives spoilers heading toward the end of the week, reveal that there will be a frantic search for two Salem residents, as well as some relationship drama.
+Days of Our Lives spoilers heading toward the end of the week reveal that there will be a frantic search for two Salem residents, as well as some relationship drama.

-According to a recent report by Soap Hub, Days of our Lives fans will watch as Abigail Deveraux (Kate Mansi) will discover that her baby daughter, Charlotte, is missing.
+According to a recent report by Soap Hub, Days of Our Lives fans will watch as Abigail Deveraux (Kate Mansi) will discover that her baby daughter, Charlotte, is missing.

 Of course, Abigail will be frantic when she finds out that her little girl has been kidnapped, and she’ll want to do everything in her power to figure out what happened to Charlotte and bring her home.

 Charlotte’s father, Chad DiMera (Billy Flynn), will also be furious about his daughter’s kidnapping.
-Chad will immediately come to the conclusion that his brother, Stefan DiMera (Tyler Christopher) may have something to do with the little girl’s disappearance, and he’ll go to confront him about the kidnapping.
+Chad will immediately come to the conclusion that his brother Stefan DiMera (Tyler Christopher) may have something to do with the little girl’s disappearance, and he’ll go to confront him about the kidnapping.

 As many fans will remember, Stefan believed that he was Charlotte’s father for the first few weeks of her life.
 The little girl lived with Stefan at the DiMera mansion, and he took care of her, believing that she was his daughter, whom he fathered with Abigail’s alter ego, Gabby.